pa2si/berlin-en-salsa/TIMETABLE_ARCHITECTURE_ANALYSIS.md

 # Timetable Architecture Analysis

+## 📋 Document Purpose

+This document provides a comprehensive analysis of how the timetable system works in the Berlin En Salsa Festival application, including data flow, component structure, and key architectural decisions.

+**Current Status:** October 17, 2025
+- Architecture simplified after adapter removal
+- Ready for scalability refactor (see TIMETABLE_SCALABILITY_ANALYSIS.md)

+---

 ## Overview

 This document provides a comprehensive analysis of how the timetable system works in the Berlin En Salsa Festival application.